ramsdell/cpsa/doc/cpsa4roletran.md

 a language independent procedure.
 It uses the same algorithms implemented in CPSA to ensure a faithful translation.

-This document describes the use of the compiler and the theory behind it.
+This document describes the use of the compiler.
 It assumes the reader is experienced with CPSA4, version four of CPSA.
 This version of CPSA is required because channels play an essential part in the translation.

 In typical usage, protocols are analyzed using CPSA4 to ensure they achieve desired security goals before any attempt is made to construct